 Any department, tenured, tenured-track, affiliate or adjunct faculty members, or administrators may submit a proposal to the committee.
 All proposals must be concerned with projects in keeping with the mission and purpose of the Center for the Humanities.
 Membership on the committee excludes the person from submitting any proposal in which funds are involved that will be to the member's personal, financial benefit.
 Because of the important role of mentoring students—and, in some cases, the unique qualifications a member may have for advising a particular project—members of the steering committee are permitted to serve as advisors for Summer Student Fellowships and to receive the nominal stipend for advisors.
 If a member of the steering committee is the advisor for a student applicant, the member must recuse himself or herself from the consideration of that year's applications, and a proxy will be asked to serve in the member's place.

-The proposal and supporting documentation, including budget, are to be submitted to the director of the Center for the Humanities.
+The proposal and supporting documentation, including budget, are to be submitted by the stated deadline to the director of the Center for the Humanities.

-The proposal must follow the guidelines established by the Center.
+The proposal must follow all the guidelines established by the Center.

 Ordinarily, proposals that follow the guidelines are to be placed on the committee's agenda in the order in which they are received in the office of the Center.
 Proposals which are being returned from a subcommittee with a final report have precedence over other matters.

-An agenda and all relevant attachments are to be distributed by the secretary at least seven calendar days in advance of each meeting to the members, the president and vice-presidents, and to persons other than the above who are presenting agenda materials to the steering committee.
-The minutes of the previous meeting shall not be distributed to the president and vice-presidents until after they have been approved by the committee.
+An agenda and all relevant attachments are to be distributed by the director at least seven calendar days in advance of each meeting to the members of the steering committee, and to persons other than the above who are presenting agenda materials to the steering committee.

 Conduct of Meetings